marzukia/blog/content/posts/collectable-video-games-market-manipulation/index.md

 In my analysis of the data I collected, I think I can summarise my findings to the following points:

 - Recent sales of video games at ridiculous prices have distorted the perception of video game prices.
-The average price of video games has been trending downwards over the last two years.
 - These 'headline' sales are extreme outliers when viewed concerning the distribution of other video game sale prices.
 - Only a handful of games have sale prices more significant than the six-figure mark, and there is seemingly no relationship with a given video game's overall popularity.
 - While not definitive, the data strongly suggests that these 'headline' sales are being used as a mechanism to inflate the prices of games artificially, or at the very least, the perception of said games.